aaronmkwong/Python-Linear-Regression-Boston-House-Prices/README.md

 This is a somewhat brute force approach.
 But as a first look at the Boston House Prices dataset, I wanted the project to be as much of an exercise in writing and reusing functions as a statistical learning exercise.

-A description of the history and source of the dataset can be viewed here as per the sklearn library.
+A description of the history and source of the dataset can be viewed **[here](https://github.com/aaronmkwong/Python-Linear-Regression-Boston-House-Prices/blob/main/Images/02_dataset_description.JPG)** as per the sklearn python library.

 **WALKTHROUGH**